chathuracns/chathuracns/README.md

 ![Diagram of the system](https://github.com/chathuracns/chathuracns/blob/main/Background.png)

-I’m Chathura Nirmal Weerasinghe.
-Electronic Engineering Undergraduate, specializing in Biomedical Engineering at the University of Moratuwa.
-I am passionate about human-computer interaction, wearable devices, and Embadded machine learning.
+I’m _Chathura Nirmal Weerasinghe_.An Electronic Engineering Undergraduate, specializing in Biomedical Engineering at the University of Moratuwa.
+I am passionate about **Human-Computer Interaction, Wearable Devices,** and **Embadded Machine Learning.**

 One of my notable projects received a grant from the World Bank.
 Using ultrasound technology, our team developed a patient height-measuring device for Sri Lankan clinical systems.
 We successfully addressed the challenge of low reflections due to dense scalp hair by employing a K-means clustering algorithm.
 This project, known as
 [MeasureUP](https://measureup.lk/)